Serving Portland OR | Clackamas County

-- Prevent biohazards.
-Untreated wastewater is very dangerous to your health, which is why a backed up or overflowing septic tank is such a big problem.
+- Dangerously unhealthy conditions: Untreated wastewater is very dangerous to your health, which is why a backed up or overflowing septic tank is such a big problem.
 Failing to pump your tank could cause major health complications for you, your neighbors, and anybody who comes into contact with contaminated water.

-- Increase efficiency.
-Pumping your septic tank removes solid waste and buildup from your system, which allows the unit to function easily.
-Not only does this increase efficiency and help your plumbing system drain faster, but it can also prevent backups and other issues.
+- Indoor plumbing problems: Pumping your septic tank removes solid waste and buildup from your system, which allows the unit to function easily.
+That increases efficiency and prevents your plumbing from getting clogged.

-- Protect your property.
-If your septic becomes too full and floods your drainfield, it could cause a lot of damage to your property – especially if the wastewater reaches your home.
-A leaking septic tank is a huge problem that is easily preventable with regular maintenance and pumping.
+- Flooding and property damage: If your septic becomes too full and floods your drainfield, it could cause a lot of property damage – especially if the wastewater reaches your home.

 Need Help With Your Septic System?